bazelbuild/bazel/site/docs/best-practices.md

 -  Generating or symlinking BUILD files into the external repository directory.

 Avoid using `repository_ctx.execute` when possible.
-For example, when using a non-Bazel C++ library that has a build using Make, it is preferable to use `respository_ctx.download()` and then write a BUILD file that builds it, instead of running `ctx.execute(["make"])`.
+For example, when using a non-Bazel C++ library that has a build using Make, it is preferable to use `repository_ctx.download()` and then write a BUILD file that builds it, instead of running `ctx.execute(["make"])`.